Cars for Sale with Engine Problems

 Are cars with engine problems worth buying?

-- Absolutely, if you know what you’re getting into.
-With the right knowledge and a bit of patience, these cars can be a fantastic investment.
+Yes, if you understand what you’re getting into.
+With the right knowledge and patience, these cars can be a great investment.

 How much can I save by buying a car with engine issues?

-- Savings can range from 20% to 50% or more, depending on the severity of the engine problems and the car’s market value.
-Personally, I’ve seen significant savings on every car I’ve bought with known issues.
+You can save between 20% to 50% or more, depending on the engine problems and the car’s value.
+Significant savings are possible on every car bought with known issues.

 What are the biggest risks of buying a car with engine problems?